backyourstack/backyourstack/README.md

 `npm run dev`

-This will start your local copy of Back Your Stack.
+This will start your local copy of BackYourStack.
 You can access it at `http://localhost:3000/`

 ## Production